-PURSUE is Jackson Hole’s premier training facility, offering group fitness classes in cycling, barre, megaformer, heated & non heated yoga, and strength & endurance training.
+PURSUE is Jackson Hole’s premier training facility, offering group fitness classes in cycling, barre, megaformer, boxing, heated & non heated yoga, and strength & endurance training.
 Our goal is to educate individuals on the importance of creating a strong health foundation, built on functional training methods and findings in exercise science, one that prevents injury and yields results.
 We have assembled an outstanding collection of coaches to guide you through a variety of programming that will lead you to your fitness and performance goals.

 At Pursue we believe there are 3 pillars of fitness: STRENGTH + ENDURANCE + FLEXIBILITY.
 Each of our class offerings emphasizes one of these pillars; we believe bodies should be trained differently each day to optimize cardiovascular health, muscle stimulation & growth, and restoration & lengthening.
 This is why we have 3 studios under one roof!